-Studies from around the world have shown that living near green spaces and spending time in nature makes people happier, a conclusion that leads us to believe that being surrounded by nature in Naples FL is part of the reason our residents feel their best when they are here.
+Studies from around the world have shown that living near green spaces and spending time in nature makes people happier, a conclusion that leads us to believe that being surrounded by nature in Naples, Florida is part of the reason our residents feel their best when they are here.

-There are several state and local parks in Naples FL where you can be around nature and take a nice long walk or hike to take part in active living, from walking along the beach in Delnor Wiggins State Park and Lowdermilk Beach to walking along boardwalks at Freedom Park and Gordon River Greenway.
-Here are just a few more places you can soak up the sun and take in the beauty of nature:
+There are several state and local parks in Naples, Florida where you can be around nature and take a nice long walk or hike to take part in active living.
+From walking along the beach in Delnor Wiggins State Park and Lowdermilk Beach to walking along boardwalks at Freedom Park and Gordon River Greenway, here are just a few more places you can soak up the sun and take in the beauty of nature:

 Collier-Seminole State Park

 Recently renovated and ready to entertain guests, the Collier-Seminole State Park is 7,271 acres of great mangrove swamp filled with a wide variety of wildlife, including several endangered species, and intermingled with one of the three original stands of royal palm trees in Florida.

 There are many trails you can walk along to see different species of plants and animals, some along the Blackwater River.
 This river makes its way through the mangroves and heads to Blackwater Bay and Ten Thousand Islands.

 If you want to experience more of the state park, you can rent a canoe or bring your boat to access the boat ramp.
 Guests can also use the trails for bicycling or hiking.